Estimated reading time: 10 minutes

 But for “marijuana,” Minnesota’s controlled substance mixture law conflicted with Minnesota’s statute sections defining “marijuana.”
 Minnesota statutes define “marijuana” as a specific mixture including parts of the plant while excluding others.

-Where possession is the crime, often the central issue is whether the accused actually knew where the forbidden item was.
+Where possession is the crime, often the central issue is whether the accused actually knew where the forbidden item was, or what it was.
 If they did not know, they cannot be guilty of “knowing possession.”

 In fact, the first questions police officers ask suspects in a marijuana possession case invite an admission of knowledge.
 “Is this your marijuana?”

 The government will often attempt to prove knowing possession with circumstantial evidence (“constructive possession”).
-This is indirect evidence that they assert supports an inference of knowledge.
+This is indirect evidence that they claim supports an inference of knowledge.

 But by definition, an inference can support more than one conclusion.
 And frequently circumstances also support an inference of a lack of knowledge.
 Where an inference of innocence is possible from circumstantial evidence; the law requires the jury to conclude the accused is not-guilty.